mever-team/FairBench/docs/reports.md

 ## 5. Simplify reports

 FairBench provides filters that enhance the evaluation.
-For example, they can remove report entries that do not violate certain threshold, leaving only problematic values behind.
+For example, they can remove report entries that do not violate a given threshold, leaving only problematic values behind.

 One of the available filters, which is presented